Disney Renaissance: Revival era (2009–2019)

 Audiences have hailed Walt Disney Animation Studios' theatrical film releases from 2009 (The Princess and the Frog) to 2019 (Frozen 2) as a return to form, referring to this era in Disney history as a "Disney Revival" or a new Disney Renaissance.
 Most films in the Revival use computer animation to tell stories set in fantastical settings while incorporating the Renaissance's Broadway musical style.
 Several crew members from the Renaissance returned to help create Revival-era films.
 Ron Clements and John Musker returned to direct The Princess and the Frog (2009) and Moana (2016).
 Alan Menken scored Tangled (2010) and was a composer for songs for Ralph Breaks the Internet (2018).

 The Revival era was the most profitable period in Disney animation history.
 Frozen (2013), for instance, grossed over $1.2 billion worldwide.
 The film held the title of highest-grossing animated film, fifth-highest-grossing film of all time, and Walt Disney Studios' second highest-grossing film (behind The Avengers) in 2013.
-Frozen also was Walt Disney Animation Studios's first feature-length motion picture to win an Academy Award since Tarzan.
+Frozen also was Walt Disney Animation Studios' first feature-length motion picture to win an Academy Award since Tarzan.

-The post-"Revival" era began with the release of Raya and the Last Dragon (2021) and has been met with less financial success, with the exception of Moana 2 (2024).
-The mixed critical response has been attributed to the COVID-19 pandemic, budgetary problems, and poor word of mouth, with films such as Strange World (2022) and Wish (2023) being box-office bombs.
+The post-"Revival" era began with the release of Raya and the Last Dragon (2021) and has been met with less financial success, with the exception of Encanto (2021), Moana 2 (2024) and Zootopia 2 (2025).
+The mixed critical response has been attributed to the COVID-19 pandemic, budgetary problems, and poor word of mouth, with films such as Strange World (2022) and Wish (2023) being box office bombs.